Flu/avr-emulator/README.md

   - `ANDI` – Perform a bitwise AND between a register and an immediate value.
   - `ASR` – Arithmetic shift to the right.
   - `BCLR` – Bit clears a flag in SREG given a value from 0 to 7.
+  - `BLD` – Sets a bit in a registry equal to the T flag.
   - `BRCC` – Branch if carry flag is cleared.
   - `BRCS` – Branch if carry flag is set.
   - `BREQ` – Branch if equal to zero.